wolfSSL/wolfssl/IDE/ECLIPSE/DEOS/README.md

 </processTemplate>
 ```
 Depending on your configuration, wolfSSL uses upto four mutexes.
+You also need to configure enough memory for the stack of each threads and the process logical memory pool.

  2. Right click on the `udp-vs-tcp` project, select properties and add the following macros in the DDC-I Options > C Compile > Preprocessor
       -   DEOS_ALLOW_OBSOLETE_DEFINITIONS
       -   WOLFSSL_USER_SETTINGS
- 3. Add the following directory paths in the DDC-I Options > C Compile > Directories
+ 3. Add the following directory paths in the DDC-I Options > C Compile > Directories and in the DDC-I Options > C++ Compile > Directories
       -   $(PROJECT_DIR)/wolfsslPort
       -   $(PROJECT_DIR)/wolfsslPort/wolfssl
       -   $(PROJECT_DIR)/wolfsslPort/IDE/ECLIPSE/DEOS